iratansh/Research-Professor-Finder/README.md

     pip install --upgrade pip
     ```

-3. Install requirements for the scrapper and the browser drivers:
+3. Install requirements for the scraper and the browser drivers:
     ```bash
     pip install -r requirements.txt && playwright install
     ```

-4. And finally, you can run the scrapper:
+4. And finally, you can run the Scraper:
     ```bash
-    python3 ./backend/scrapper.py
+    python3 ./backend/scraper.py
     ```